milan-zdravkovic/milan-zdravkovic/README.md

 - 👋 Hi, I’m @milan-zdravkovic
-- 👀 I’m interested in system administration, ci/cd
+- 👀 I’m interested in System Administration, DevOps Engineering

 <!---
 milan-zdravkovic/milan-zdravkovic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.